lsst-sqre/sqr-044/index.rst

     The owner of the group must then be able to add and remove members as they wish.
     Owners must also be able to add additional group owners who can then also control membership in the group.

+    identity.lsst.org allows some people to create groups, but not all users.
+    It is possible to add additional group owners.

 IDM-2003
     It must be possible to create groups whose membership can only be changed by Science Platform administrators.